Skip to main content

 Error codeMeaningTypical source

-INPUT_ERRORThe request or scenario input is invalidValidation failures, schema issues, invalid platform
+INPUT_ERRORThe request or scenario input is invalidValidation failures, schema issues

 ACTION_ERRORAn action or step failedUnsupported act variant, bad selector, invalid wait value, step timeout